mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 ### Photography gallery
 * 6 photographic images (from Element 2)
+* 6 captions (using your text for each image from Element 2)

 You may want to include links to your social media feeds if you have them.